nbq/hifi-compile-scripts/README.md

 # Coal's CentOS 7 Compile Scripts

-**NOTICE: THESE ARE MEANT TO BE RAN FROM BRAND NEW INSTALLS ONLY**
+**NOTICE: THIS IS MEANT TO BE RAN FROM BRAND NEW INSTALLS ONLY**

-*These script are subject to change and using them are at your own risk*
+*This script is subject to change and using it is at your own risk*

 **Command To Start The Process From a New CentOS 7 Install**

-*To understand exactly what this script does, refer to the `compilehifi` command reference below*

 *What This Script Does*